There’s a battle being waged just beyond your inbox…

-Co-registration is when you sort of piggy back on another company’s opt-in form.
-Typically, the prospective subscriber fills out your co-registration partner’s form, and then checks a box bear the bottom of the form that says they also want to opt into your list.
+Co-registration is when you sort of piggyback on another company’s opt-in form.
+Typically, the prospective subscriber fills out your co-registration partner’s form and then checks a box near the bottom of the form that says they also want to opt into your list.

 Email append services are where you have, say, a list of 10,000 postal mailing addresses, and you want to get email addresses for those people.
 An email append service can do that.
 Once again, these tend to create poor quality email lists.

 In the end, the only good way to get an email list is to build it, subscriber, by subscriber.
 Fortunately, it’s not that hard, and can often be cheaper than trying to buy lists that end up performing poorly.

 Every six to 12 months, purge your list of anyone who has never opened or clicked one of your emails.
 Yes, this will reduce your list size.
 But it will also preserve and improve the deliverability of the subscribers you do have, and it will keep you off spam traps from recycled addresses.
 It will even reduce your overhead costs for your remaining subscribers.
 There’s a reason list hygiene is one of the most recommended best practices – it’s worth the effort.